 DUDE!
 SEO is so important for your blog or website.
 Having good SEO on my site has brought me SO MANY clients.
 It’s kind of ridiculous how valuable it’s been to me.
 Not only that, but search engines account for a large portion of my website traffic.
 I use the WordPress SEO by Yoast plugin, which makes SEO very easy and effective.
 It’s also free, so why not?

-BoardBooster is an amazing program for Pinterest.
-It offers a TON of features, from scheduling and looping pins to the “Pin Doctor,” which will help you clean up any pins that are lowering your Pinterest rank.
-I actually talk in-depth about BoardBooster in my e-course, Pinfinite Growth, which shares my best strategies for finding and attracting your ideal followers and subscribers.
-My students also get a free membership to BoardBooster, so they can test it out fo’ freezy.
+Tailwind is an amazing program for Pinterest.
+It offers a TON of cool features – like scheduling and looping pins – that will help you grow your traffic in way less time.
+I actually talk in-depth about Tailwind in my e-course, Pinfinite Growth, which shares my best strategies for finding and attracting your ideal followers and subscribers.
+Sign up for a free trial of Tailwind today and start automating your Pinterest marketing efforts.

 Edgar is a pretty sophisticated social media scheduler, which I use for Facebook and Twitter.
 The beauty of Edgar is that it will loop your social media promotions, meaning that you’re constantly building a library of posts that Edgar will pull from, rather than creating posts that are immediately trashed after they’re shared.
 Genius.
 It was a little bit of an investment after using cheaper tools like Buffer, but for the amount of time it saves me, I feel it’s worth it.